 How to Fix “Drive is not Accessible, The Disk Structure is Corrupted and Unreadable”

-How to Fix “drive not accessible” Error message
+How to Fix “drive not accessible” Error

-Disconnect and Reconnect the drive
+Step 1: Disconnect and Reconnect the drive

-Run “Check Disk” command
+Step 2: Run “Check Disk” command

 Once there, the syntax to be used is as follows:

 Once there, select the USB drive and with the right button of the mouse proceed to uninstall it.
-Then restart the computer and reconnect the unit.
+Then restart the computer and reconnect the device.
 Consequently, it should install automatically.
 If not, from the same device manager click on Scan for hardware changes.
 Then follow the wizard’s instructions to reinstall the device.